 “The CCB is an independent, non-governmental, 501(c) 3 nonprofit organization that offers certification for addiction counselors, clinical supervisors, co-occurring disorders and prevention professionals in Connecticut.
 The Board has established specialty certificates in substance abuse, co-occurring disorders, and problem gambling for professionals licensed and credentialed in other behavioral healthcare domains.
 The Board is active in a number of important state-wide workforce development initiatives, provides training/continuing education and ensures that the training provided in Connecticut by approved vendors meet established standards.”

 Certification is a voluntary process by which professionals with a special interest in prevention or addiction treatment may receive recognition of demonstrated competency.
 Its purpose is to establish professional standards, which enable behavioral health care professionals such as counselors, allied health professionals, health service providers, third party payers, employers, and the general public to recognize qualified professionals in these fields.
 Certification is evidence that standards of knowledge, skill competencies, and experience have been met.
-The CCB is a member of the International Certification and Reciprocity Consortium/Alcohol and Other Drug Abuse (ICRC).The ICRC is an organization created to promote uniform professional standards and quality for the prevention and substance abuse counseling professions.
+The CCB is a member of the International Certification and Reciprocity Consortium/Alcohol and Other Drug Abuse (ICRC).The ICRC is an organization created to promote uniform professional standards and quality for the prevention and substance use counseling professions.
 It works toward giving behavioral health care professional greater visibility, not only in the United States, but internationally.

 The CCB is working to ensure: